yoshidayasutaka/mcp/README.md

-# AWS MCP Servers for Code Assistants
+# AWS MCP Servers

-A suite of specialized MCP servers that bring AWS expertise directly to your development workflow.
+A suite of specialized MCP servers that bring AWS best practices directly to your development workflow.

 ## Security